OFFICE OF THE ASSISTANT SECRETARY OF DEFENSE FOR NUCLEAR, CHEMICAL, AND BIOLOGICAL DEFENSE PROGRAMS

 While the ATSD(NCB) position was vacant, the Under Secretary of Defense for Acquisition, Technology, and Logistics (USD(AT&L)) assumed the responsibilities of the ATSD(NCB).
 The USD(AT&L) delegated many of the ATSD(NCB) nuclear weapons-related duties to the Director of Defense Research and Engineering (DDR&E) until November 2001, when the ATSD(NCB) position was again filled.

 In 2001, the ATSD(NCB) position was filled by the Senate-confirmed appointment of Dr. Dale Klein.
 The Honorable Dale Klein held the ATSD(NCB) position until June 30, 2006, when he left to become the Chairman of the Nuclear Regulatory Commission.
 From June 2006 until August 2008, Dr. Arthur T. Hopkins served as the acting ATSD(NCB).
 In August 2008, The Honorable Mr. Fred Celec was sworn in as the ATSD(NCB).
 On May 18, 2009, the Honorable Andrew C. Weber was confirmed as the ATSD(NCB).
 In January 2011, Congress redesignated the ATSD position as the Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs (ASD(NCB)).
 Mr. Weber served as the ASD(NCB) through October 17, 2014.
 Dr. Hopkins served again as Acting ASD(NCB) from October 18, 2014 through November 30, 2017.
 The Honorable Guy B. Roberts served as the ASD(NCB) from November 20, 2017 through April 4, 2019.
 The Honorable Alan R. Shaffer performed the duties of the ASD(NCB) until January 2021.
-Dr. Brandi C. Vann is currently the Acting ASD(NCB).
+Dr. Brandi C. Vann served as the Acting ASD(NCB) until Ms. Deborah Rosenblum was sworn in as the ASD(NCB) in August 2021.

 RESOURCES